Divorce Lawyers in Nassau County, New York

 Understanding the Importance of an Experienced Family Law Attorney

 Divorce is often emotionally contentious and rarely easy to go through.
-Every divorce is unique to the parties involved.
-At the Nassau County and Queens County Law Offices of David L. Martin, Esq., P.C. our divorce attorneys understand the challenges families face at this trying time.
+Every situation is unique to the parties involved.
+At the Nassau County and Queens County Law Offices of David L. Martin, Esq., P.C. our Family Law attorneys understand the challenges families face at this trying time.
 We skillfully handle the end of a marriage and all of the issues involved.
-The Nassau County divorce attorneys in our office always consider the best interest of your child and will help you make wise financial decisions.
+The Nassau County Family Law attorneys in our office always consider the best interest of your child and will help you make wise financial decisions.

 Grounds for Divorce in New York